-As with most supernatural horrors, there needs to be a back story, one with flashings of gore and sorrow, Darkness Falls has that in spades, Elderly widow Matilda Dixon is a spinster who gives children treats in return for their baby teeth, but when two children go missing, the towns people burn her at the stake, only to realise she was innocent, this causes Matilda’s spirit to come back and haunt the town ever since, (far fetched I know, but entertaining).
+As with most supernatural horrors, there needs to be a back story, one with lashings of gore and sorrow, Darkness Falls has that in spades, Elderly widow Matilda Dixon is a spinster who gives children treats in return for their baby teeth, but when two children go missing, the townspeople burn her at a stake, only to realise she was innocent, this causes Matilda’s spirit to come back and haunt the town ever since, (far-fetched I know, but entertaining).

-Over time the tale has become urban legend, with rules to keep you safe from the evil tooth fairy, such as she can only kill you if you have seen her and because of being burnt alive, she is very light sensitive, which means that your safe if your in the light (seems easy enough right?…… Wrong)
+Over time, the tale has become an urban legend, with rules to keep you safe from the evil tooth fairy, such as she can only kill you if you have seen her and because of being burnt alive, she is very light-sensitive, which means that you’re safe if you’re in the light (seems easy enough right?…… Wrong)

-Back in Darkness Falls though, the younger brother of Kyles childhood sweetheart has seen Matilda too and now needs Kyles help, taking him back to the place he hoped never to return too, into a full on fight against Matilda.
+Back in Darkness Falls though, the younger brother of Kyle’s childhood sweetheart has seen Matilda too and now needs Kyle’s help, taking him back to the place he hoped never to return to, into a full-on fight against Matilda.

-The film itself isn’t badly made, it runs at a good pace and it’s shot well, it was produced at a time when there was quite a few reasonable horror films coming out and Darkness falls is in that category, you can pretty much guess where it’s going, who will die and where the ending will take place, luckily though this doesn’t ruin the picture, it just means it’s more of a popcorn horror than a deep thinker, this is something you would put on when with friends, when you can sit back and enjoy.
+The film itself isn’t badly made, it runs at a good pace and it’s shot well; it was produced at a time when there were quite a few reasonable horror films coming out and Darkness falls is in that category, you can pretty much guess where it’s going, who will die and where the ending will take place, luckily though this doesn’t ruin the picture, it just means it’s more of a popcorn horror than a deep thinker, this is something you would put on when with friends when you can sit back and enjoy.

-Matilda makes an interesting evil spirit, one the one hand she is unrelenting and scary, but I would of like the characters to of delved deeper into her past, or the large amount of deaths involving children in the town, which is touched on, but not long enough for people to question it, this is a minor fault in an otherwise acceptable horror flick
+Matilda makes an interesting evil spirit, one the one hand she is unrelenting and scary, but I would have liked the characters to of delved deeper into her past, or numerous deaths involving children in the town, which is touched on, but not long enough for people to question it, this is a minor fault in an otherwise acceptable horror flick

-So if your in the mood for a reasonable horror film, with a scary villain, good graphics and a scary twist on a beloved children’s tale, this is the perfect film for you.
+So if you’re in the mood for a reasonable horror film, with a scary villain, good graphics and a scary twist on a beloved children’s tale, this is the perfect film for you.